Emotions in Online Content Diffusion: Construction of a Domain-Specific and Up-to-date Emotion Lexicon

 Next, our approach requires word vectors that contain their semantic information.
 The word vectors can be derived by statistical language modeling (e.g. Word2Vec by \cite{mikolov2013efficient}).
-We used pre-trained word vectors by \cite{song2018directional}, who provides 200-dimension word vectors for over 8 million common Chinese words and phrases.
+We used pre-trained word vectors by \cite{song2018directional}, who provide 200-dimension word vectors for over 8 million common Chinese words and phrases.
 These word vectors are pretrained on up-to-date, large-scale, and high-quality Chinese online content \citep{song2018directional}.

-Then, the similarity between the two words can be measured by the cosine distance of the two corresponding word vectors \citep{mikolov2013efficient}.
-The similarity distance (SD) between words can be calculated as follows:
+Then, the similarity between the two words can be measured by the cosine similarity of the two corresponding word vectors \citep{mikolov2013efficient}.

-where the word vector of $w_1$ is $(x_{11},x_{12},…,x_{1N} )$; that of $w_2$ is $(x_{21},x_{22},…,x_{2N})$, assuming that the dimension of the word vector in Word2Vec is $N$; and $SD(w_1,w_2)$ refers to the similarity distance between $w_1$ and $w_2$.
-Then, a certain word $w$ can be used as a seed word to mine a list of $n$ words that are semantically closest to it by calculating the similarity distance.
-We named this word list $NearstWordList(w,n)$.
-For example, if $w$ is a known emotion word, then these similar words mined by Word2Vec can be considered potential emotion words.

-We follow three steps by \cite{yu2019emotions} to extend the basic lexicon to a domain-specific and up-to-date lexicon.
-First, for every emotion word in the basic lexicon, we use the Word2Vec model to mine its N most similar words as potential emotion words.
-We selected $N$ as 100, following \cite{xue2014study}.
-Second, we determine the emotion classes contained by each of these potential emotion words.
-The emotion orientation similarity distance (EO-SD) algorithm is formulated to determine the emotion classes of the potential emotion word w, which is adopted and adjusted from the sentiment orientation similarity distance (SO-SD) algorithm by \cite{xue2014study}: